Canton Viaduct: Location

 The majority of the viaduct is over land (71%), while 29% is over water.
 In addition to the six river portals, one roadway portal was originally provided.
 The distance between the transverse walls at this section is wider than all the other sections of the viaduct.
 The overall length is 615 ft with a one degree horizontal curve that creates two concentric arcs.
 This makes the west wall slightly shorter than the east wall producing a slight keystone shape in the cavities.
-Originally unnamed, it was referred to as "the stone bridge" and "the viaduct at Canton" before it was eventually named after the town.
-The foundation stone was laid on Sunday, April 20, 1834, with a Masonic Builders' rites ceremony.
-Following to Masonic tradition, the foundation stone was located in the northeast corner of the structure.
+Originally unnamed, it was referred to as "the great stone bridge" and "the viaduct at Canton" before it was eventually named after the town.
+The foundation stone was laid on Sunday, April 20, 1834 in the northeast corner with a Masonic Builders' rites ceremony.

 Construction

 The Canton Viaduct cost $93,000 to build ($ today).
 Construction took 15 months, 8 days from laying of the foundation stone on April 20, 1834, to completion on July 28, 1835.

-The first and last transverse walls (next to the wing wall abutments) are only 3 feet wide, all the other transverse walls are 5 feet, 6 inches wide.
+The transverse walls are 5 feet, 6 inches wide.
 The wing wall abutments are 25 feet wide where they meet the viaduct; they are curved and stepped and were excavated by William Otis using his first steam shovel.
 From the top of the wing walls to midway down, the stones are of 2' wide; from midway down to the bottom of the wing walls the stones are 4' wide.
+The west wing walls served as staircases for passengers to ascend and descend while the viaduct was being constructed.
+These wing wall stones have holes drilled in them where railings were attached.